sasamil/XYZ2BLH_Java/README.md

 This is just the Java implementation of XYZ2BLH program which was originally written in C. Regarding the original version (github.com/sasamil/XYZ2BLH), I compared the performancies in various systems, OS's and builds (gcc, msvc, mingw) and the results were always the same.
 This is just an attempt to make test-comparison in an another language.
 IMO, Java is the second best choice.

-Let me repeat few imprtant things:
+Let me repeat few important things:

 New algorithms are based on my (easy to derive) formula: (1+f')·X·tan(E) - b·e'^2·sin(E) - Y = 0 .